AllardL/Milestone-Project-One/readme.md

 The website is tested on different devices from smartphone to workstation with a 27" screen.
 CSS was tested several times on "different devices" using developer tools in different webbrowsers.
 Using life editing in the webbrowser different settings were tested and improved.

 [Freeformatter.com](https://www.freeformatter.com/html-validator.html) was using for code validation.
 ISO-8859-9 setting was used.
+During testing was mentioned to better use CSS for some settings instead of iframes which I adjusted.

 ## Deployment
 The website is hosted on GitHub pages.
 However once it is completele and agreed on by my collegues it will also be available on http://www.timbim.eu/